 ‘Unique’s member families have been incredibly generous over many years in freely providing information about the lifetime effects of their children’s rare chromosome disorders, not only to help them find others with a similar disorder but also, for example, to enable Unique to produce a series of guides to over 250 of some of the rarest disorders for which there was little or no published data.
 The thought that some of this precious information would have to be deleted from our database just because a family caring for their sick and disabled child could not always be reached for re-consent was deeply concerning.’

-If you want to find out more about GDPR join our webinar on 17 April where we are joined by an expert panel.
-Register before 31 March here.
+If you want to find out more about GDPR you can listen to our webinar held on 17 April where we are joined by an expert panel here.

 More information about charitable fundraising and the GDPR can be found on the website of the Fundraising Regulator here.